North Potomac, Maryland: Geography

 As an unincorporated area, North Potomac's boundaries are not officially defined.
 However, the United States Census Bureau recognized a North Potomac in the 1970 census, and then as a census-designated place (North Potomac CDP) in every census since 1990.
 As of the 2010 census, North Potomac is located north of the Potomac River in west central Montgomery County, roughly 20 mi from Washington, D.C.
-It is bordered to the north by Gaithersburg, which lies beyond Maryland Route 28 (Darnstown Road).
+It is bordered to the north by Gaithersburg, which lies beyond Maryland Route 28 (Darnestown Road).
 Rockville, along Glen Road, is on the east border, while the Travilah CDP, mostly along Travilah Road, forms the southern border.
 The Darnestown CDP along Jones Lane and Turkey Foot Road forms the western boundary.
 Like North Bethesda, residents have held misconceptions about North Potomac's existence, incorrectly arguing that it is part of Gaithersburg and that the name is a neologism created by realtors.

 Between the 1990 and 2000 census, North Potomac gained and lost land.
 The loss was caused when a portion of the North Potomac territory, plus Potomac territory, was used to create the Travilah census designated place.
 According to the United States Census Bureau, North Potomac has a total area of 6.6 sqmi, virtually all land.
 The Muddy Branch and its tributary Rich Branch are streams that run through North Potomac, and the Muddy Branch empties into the Potomac River.
 The United States Geological Survey lists two features in Montgomery County with North Potomac in all or part of their name.
 The North Potomac Census Designated Place is listed with an elevation of 390 ft, while the North Potomac Populated Place has an elevation of 256 ft.